 If your child is still at the stroller age, I highly recommend the PockIt stroller.
 I made a simple strap to go around it so I can carry it like a messenger bag when not in use.
 Even if your child isn’t actually in the stroller, if you’re anything like me, you have a heavy diaper bag (rescue meds, normal meds, and food on top of standard diaper bag supplies) and can put that in the stroller when your child isn’t (storage isn’t great, but it fits enough for us).
 It’s been convenient, and when you’re not using it, it folds away to a little larger than a phone book (at restaurants, I tuck it under my chair).
 I’ve taken it on planes and (at least the ones I’ve tried) it literally fit to wheel down the aisle.
 Then I’ve folded it up and put it in the overhead bin.
 Unless a medical necessity, this will count as a carry-on item.
 Reese gets her own ticket now and carries no items, so that hasn’t been a problem for us.

-Always carry the basics with you, like a travel scale (I like this one, although it only goes to the nearest whole gram, which works for me for the amount I use it and I like that if folds up small).
+Always carry the basics with you, like a travel scale (I like the Joseph Joseph travel scale, although it only goes to the nearest whole gram, which works for me for the amount I use it and I like that if folds up small).

 Consider creating an excel spreadsheet or another method to calculate meals on the go.
 We’ve had eating strikes that I was unprepared for, but since I had a way to adjust Reese’s meals on the go, we were able to carry on with our day.
 I have it on my phone because… well, I always have my phone with me so I don’t need to carry around anything extra.